 Will I be charged if I do not show up for my scheduled appointment?

-If you fail to show up to your scheduled clinic appointment without notifying our office, an $50 cancellation fee will be applied.
-If you fail to show up without notice for a hospital procedure, such as cystoscopy or surgery, a $150 fee will be applied.
-Reasonable exceptions will always be made, such as death of a family member, hospitalization, etc.
+If you fail to show up to your scheduled clinic appointment without notifying our office, a cancellation fee will be due before you can re-book your appointment.
+(See: Payment Information – Cancellation Fees ) Reasonable exceptions will always be made, such as death of a family member, hospitalization, etc.

 How can I get an after-hours appointment?